anithapk/nn-compression/README.md

 4. Pruned weights occupy one-third memory needed by the base weights

 ## Prunning VGG19
-  VGG19 is one the top-performing models in the ImageNet challenge for classification.
+  VGG19 is one of the top-performing models in the ImageNet challenge for classification.
 As it has the maximum number of parameters (~548MB), I tested the performace of pruning based compression on this to better understand the challenges and limitations.
 I used the 50K validation images from the ILSVRC-2014 with 50 images per class for the 1000 output categories.
 The images were minimally pre-processed in openCV (mean subtract and random crops of 224x224) and split into train, valid and test batches.

   The network was iteratively pruned at various step-sizes of the pruning threshold: (increments of 0.1 and 0.2, with and without fine-tuning).